KhanhNguyen4999/learningFromData_MLCourse/README.md

 # learningFromData_MLCourse

-### You guys can find out information on this course at https://work.caltech.edu/telecourse
+### You guys can find out more information on this course at https://work.caltech.edu/telecourse